bcampbell/tb-notes/global-msgdb.md

 # notes on experimental global msgdb C++/sqlite

+## Current situation

+Each folder has it's own mork database.
+Mork doesn't impose a set schema - more like a key-value store.
+Makes it tricky to figure out exactly what's in there.
+Different systems and protocols add their own ad-hoc fields.

+nsIMsgDatabase
+- represents DB for a single folder
+- contains messages, folder info, some misc other stuff
+- there are multiple concrete classes for various protocols.
+- DB can have listeners which are notified when messages change.

+nsIMsgDBHdr
+- concrete class is nsMsgDBHdr
+- represents a single message
-nsMsgDBHdr is a lot thinner than I realised.
+- nsMsgDBHdr is a lot thinner than I realised.
 It's really just a live connection to a db.

-caching:
+- usually linked to message in DB, but can be non-attached (eg when building up new messages).
 - nsMsgDBHdr caches a few fields (flags, references, date etc).
 - nsMsgDatabase caches nsMsgDBHdrs
-- try ditching them all and just relying on sqlite caching
-- failing that, try caching individual fields inside GlobalDB (rather than in nsMsgHdr).
+- messages can (usually) only be in a single folder.
+- changing nsIMsgDBHdr directly doesn't trigger nsIMsgDatabase listener notifications (TODO: Confirm this!)

+nsMsgKey (aka `uint32_t`)
+- `nsIMsgDBHdr.messageKey`
+- 32 bit identifier
+- unique within folder
+- IMAP: the message key is set to the UID of the message.
+- IMAP: when UIDVALIDITY changes, the DB is blown away and resynced.

+gmail hack
+- specific to gmail IMAP
+- allow messages to appear in more than one folder
+- uses X-GM-MSGID.
+- It's a bit icky.

+threading representation
+- nsIMsgThread et al
+- a bit cumbersome and complicated
+- Threads are _within_ folder.
+No cross-folder threading.

+### Problems with current system

+- per-folder database makes it an arse to have a conversation view which spans multiple folders (eg likely that some replys might be in your "Sent" folder).
+- The Add-on which did conversation views used the gloda search mechanism hack up cross-folder conversations.
+Slow, complicated.
+- the gmail multi-folder hack is icky.
+- Nobody understands Mork.
+- loads of voodoo code where folder database handles are nulled to avoid filehandle exhaustion.
+Unecessary, and means that folder code has to deal with missing database.
+Overcomplicated and bonkers.
+- commit model is iffy.
+All code just assumes it can magically change message fields at will, and there are commits peppered around the place.

-## Issues
+## The C++/Sqlite plan

+- use a single sqlite database for all folders
+- use global 64bit nsMsgKey, not per-folder
+- allow messages to be in more than one folder
+- can now do whole-database queries.
+Not restricted to within folder.
+- threading representation can now go across folders.
+- keep existing interfaces (nsIMsgDatabase, nsIMsgDBHdr nsIMsgThread) as much as possible to keep existing code working.
+At least initially.
+- can't do much about iffy commit model yet - just apply all changes immediately as per mork.
+But eventually it'd be nice (and faster and more error-tolerant) to bound message operations in some sort of transaction.

+GlobalDB
+- Underlying class to manage single global DB.
+Not (yet) exposed to JS.
+- Just add methods ad-hoc for now to support nsIMsgDatabase/nsIMsgHeader etc

-### nsIMsgDBHdr
+nsIMsgDBHdr

-Should header represent a single message (which could be in multiple folders), or should it be a message+folder combo?
-(so the same message could have multiple msgHdrs, one per folder).

-Current model leans toward a msgHdr being a view of a message in a specific folder.
+- now represents a view of a message in a specific folder.
-So the same message in a different folder would have a different msgHdr.

-Issues with DB caching: some fields are per-message (eg flags), others are per-message-per-folder (eg IMAP UID).
+- can have multiple nsIMsgDBHdrs which represent the same message, but in different folders
+- changes made in one hdr should be reflected in others (eg clearing the "UnRead" flag).

+nsIMsgDatabase
+- now represents just the messages in a single folder.
+A subset of full global DB.

+## Misc Thoughts

+### Message copying/moving

+I had originally thought that this would allow us to do trivial message copies - just create a new entry for same message, but in the destination folder.
+If we've got a full local copy of a message, then leave it where it is and let both entries use that same data.

+However, there are a bunch of reasons I don't think this flies:
+- even with local folders and mbox files, you'd expect the mbox file to exactly match the messages listed in your folder.
+- email messages don't have a proper unique ID (Message-ID can't be relied on)
+- X-GM-MSGID IMAP extension or equivalent does provide a proper unique ID.

+So I think by default we should do dumb full copies as we currently do.
+But for messages that _do_ have a proper unique ID, we should allow them to be appear in multiple folders.
+For local messages, this means adding a new DB entry to show the same message in multiple folders.
+For IMAP, this would mean extending X-GM-MSGID support to tell the server we're just assigning the existing message to another mailbox, not creating a new message.

-### Threading
+### Message Threading/conversation view

+Conversation view becomes easy if DB provides proper threading info.

-How do we deal with showing threads in folders which only have _some_ of the messages?
-Copy a few messages in a large thread from one folder to another.
+How do we deal with showing threads in folders which only have _some_ of the messages? eg Copy a few messages in a large thread from one folder to another.
 How should those messages be threaded in the second folder?
 UI clues?
 Show "other-folder" messages as ghosted?
 Treat them as a separate mini thread?

-How does gmail handle this?
+How does gmail web interface handle this?

 ### Message storage